brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 ---

-## DAY 22 - Oct 30 - Wednesday (Sailing to Catilina)
+## DAY 22 - Dec 30 - Wednesday (Sailing to Catilina)

 Sailed.
-Came home with 20 misquito bites.
+Came home with 20 mosquito bites.
 Got sick towards the end of the night.

 ---

-## DAY 23 - Oct 31 - Thursday (Sick.
+## DAY 23 - Dec 31 - Thursday (Sick.
 New Years Eve)

 Sick.

+---

+### DEC in review

+- Hugely influenced by Eric Elliott’s articles on Medium.
+- I learned how to do testing with Tape.
+- I learned how to use package.json to make scripts instead of using Gulp.
+- Learned most of the methods provide in vanilla JS
+- Looked in to Service Workers.
+Still don’t know too much about it
+- Made an adjustable standing desk
+- Hugely influnced by Fun Fun Function.
+This an awesome programming podcast!
+- Started Eric Elliott’s Programming JS Applications, but bailed on it to learn more before continuing
+- Started Eloquent JS to learn more basics
+- Went to the Dominican Republic for winter vacation with the fam.
+We ALL got sick, so the trip ended up being pretty rough for everyone.
+- Lost all of my JS momentum while being in DR, sick with no time to code

 ---